 For example, if an officer observes you partaking in suspicious behavior, that could qualify as surveillance, and he or she could then obtain a warrant and perform a reasonable search on your premises.
 If an officer simply suspects that you are partaking in illegal activities, a judge is unlikely to issue a warrant without demanding substantial proof of your involvement.

+Law enforcement must have sufficient reason and must believe that there is convicting evidence of a crime for a search to be considered "reasonable."
 Though laws are in place to protect U.S. citizens from unreasonable searches and seizures, they still occur.
 The Supreme Court recently ruled that a dog sniff outside of a home constitutes an unreasonable search without a warrant.
 The particular case involved a drug-sniffing dog that detected marijuana in a private residence, and the officer then used the dog’s sniff as proof to obtain a search warrant.

 Reasonable Search without a Warrant

 It is important to keep in mind that there are times when an officer may conduct a legal search without a warrant.
-For example, if police stop you for speeding and they proceed to spot evidence of drugs in your vehicle, they are allowed to conduct a search of your car without a warrant.
+For example, if the police stop you for speeding and they proceed to spot evidence of drugs in your vehicle, they are allowed to conduct a search of your car without a warrant.
 Also, if you are in custody, law enforcement personnel are allowed to search your body and clothing.

 If you think you have been the victim of illegal search and seizure, you have options.
 Call the Law Offices of Robert Gregg today at (214) 891-7536 to arrange an initial consultation to discuss your case with a criminal lawyer in Dallas.